 Many senior parishioners have moved to the retirement community at Wheller on the Park.
 A thriving Catholic support group has been set up among the resident community and Masses are celebrated every three months in the Cinema area.

 There has been a long history of association between the local hospitals and the Parish.

-In earlier times, the priests from St Paschal’s were Chaplains to the Prince Charles Hospital.
-When Fr Gerard was appointed to the Parish Chermside West in 2002, he was also appointed Hospital Chaplain and soon added the chaplaincy to the new Holy Spirit Northside Hospital to his role.
-He encouraged parishioner support to both hospitals.
-Many parishioners have been ,and are still active, especially in the role of bringing Holy Communion to the sick and have found this a really rewarding ministry.
+In earlier times, the priests from St Paschal’s were Chaplains to the Prince Charles Hospital. .
+Our Parish Community supports both hospitals.
+Many parishioners have been, and are still active, especially in the role of bringing Holy Communion to the sick and have found this a really rewarding ministry.